Japan gets a new emperor as Naruhito vows to pursue peace

 "I sincerely pray for the happiness of the people and the further development of the nation as well as the peace of the world," he said.

-Naruhito was presented with the sacred sword and jewel, each in a box and wrapped in cloth, at a morning ceremony that marked his first official duty as emperor.
+Naruhito was presented with the Imperial sword and jewel, each in a box and wrapped in cloth, at a morning ceremony that marked his first official duty.

 His wife and daughter, Empress Masako and 17-year-old Princess Aiko, were barred from the ceremony, which only adult male royals -- his brother, now Crown Prince Fumihito, and his uncle Prince Hitachi -- were allowed to witness.
 Their guests included a female Cabinet minister, however, as the Imperial House Law has no provision on the gender of commoners in attendance.

-The banning of female royals at the ceremony underscored the uncertain future of a paternalistic imperial family that faces declining numbers and fewer male heirs.
+The banning of female royals at the ceremony underscored the uncertain future of a paternalistic imperial family that now has just two heirs.

-Nevertheless, Japan was in a festive mood as it celebrated an imperial succession prompted by retirement rather than death.
+Nevertheless, Japan festively celebrated an imperial succession prompted by retirement rather than death.
 Many people stood outside the palace Tuesday to reminisce about Akihito's era; others joined midnight events when the transition occurred, and more came to celebrate the beginning of Naruhito's reign.

-At Tokyo's Chiyoda district office, Natsumi Nishimura, a 27 year-old saleswoman who was at the office to register her marriage with Keigo Mori, a 32- year-old government worker, said they decided to tie the knot at the start of a new era to mark their new life together.
+Natsumi Nishimura, a 27-year-old saleswoman, and Keigo Mori, a 32- year-old government worker, were at a Tokyo office on Wednesday, saying they decided to tie the knot at the start of a new era to mark their new life together.

 "Opportunities like this don't come by often so we thought it would be a day we won't forget," Nishimura said.

+Prime Minister Shinzo Abe congratulated Naruhito on his ascension, pledging to create a "bright future" during the new era that is peaceful and full of hope.

+Naruhito also received congratulations from abroad.
+President Donald Trump's message said America and Japan will renew the bonds of friendship in the new era.
+Xi was quoted by state media as saying China and Japan should work together to promote peace and development and bilateral ties.

-From a car window on his way to and from the palace, Naruhito smiled and waved at the people cheering on the sidewalk.
-He and his family will still live at the crown prince's Togu Palace until they switch places with his parents.
+From a car window on his way to and from the palace, Naruhito smiled and waved at people cheering on the sidewalk.
+He and his family will continue living at the crown prince's Togu Palace until they switch places with his parents after refurbishments.

 The emperor under Japan's Constitution is a symbol without political power.
 Wartime militarist governments worshipped the emperor as a living god until Naruhito's grandfather renounced that status after Japan's 1945 war defeat.

+Akihito during his three-decade reign embraced an identity as peacemaker and often made reconciliatory missions and carefully scripted expressions of regret on the war.
+His immersion in that role leaves Naruhito largely free of the burden of the wartime legacy, allowing him to carve his own path.

-Naruhito has promised to emulate his father in seeking peace and staying close to the people.
-Palace watchers say he might focus on global issues, including disaster prevention, water conservation and climate change, which could appeal to younger Japanese.
+Palace watchers say he might focus on global issues, including disaster prevention, water conservation and climate change, which could appeal to younger Japanese, while also emulating his father's focus on peace.

-In an annual news conference marking his Feb.
-23 birthday, Naruhito said he was open to taking up a new role that "suits the times."
-But he said his father's work will be his guidepost.
+"I hope the new emperor will be like the Heisei Emperor (Akihito), who cherishes peace," said Takayori Kobayakawa, a 71-year-old retiree who came from Shizuoka, central Japan.
+"I have high hopes for him."

-He also faces uncertainties in the imperial household.
-Only his younger brother, Prince Akishino, 53, and Akishino's 12-year-old son, Prince Hisahito, can currently succeed him.
-The Imperial House Law confines the succession to male heirs, leaving Naruhito's daughter, Aiko, now 17, out of the running.
+Naruhito also faces uncertainties in the imperial household.
+Crown Prince Fumihito, 53, and Fumihito's 12-year-old son, Prince Hisahito, can currently succeed him.
+The Imperial House Law confines the succession to male heirs, leaving Naruhito's daughter out of the running.

 Top Video